 The programme for the BSc (Honours) in Biomedical Science is taught equally by MTU Cork and UCC, so this means that the students will expect to spend some days in one institution or the other.
-The timetable is arranged to minimise travel between the two colleges.
+The timetable is arranged to minimise travel between the two universities.

 Shirley graduated in 2012 and completed her clinical placement in the Cork University Hospital (CUH) and Bantry General Hospital.
 She then went on to do a research Masters in Microbiology in collaboration with researchers in CIT.

 Shirley now works as a Medical Scientist in the Blood Transfusion department, CUH.
 Her work focuses on the safe provision of blood and blood products to patients, which ranges from routine operations to serious emergency situations.
 Blood grouping, antibody screening and molecular testing are part of her routine day and she also helps train medical scientists.
 The work can be demanding and fast paced at times but rewarding on so many levels.

 Dr Annmarie Mollaghan

 Having completed the BSc (Honours) in Biomedical Science, Annmarie began work as a Medical Scientist in the Microbiology Department of St James’s Hospital in Dublin until she embarked on a postgraduate research scholarship at CIT in 2008.